NC3-LU/cases_web/_knowhow/sos/SOS-CompromisedData.markdown

 They may be able to take practical steps to protect other users, in the event of a large-scale attack.

 ## 4. If your password has already been changed by a criminal
-you should immediately notify your account administrator so they can block access to the account in question.
+You should immediately notify your account administrator so they can block access to the account in question.
 They will usually be able to reset it with a new password.

 ## 5. Make a list of the information that is accessible on your account.
 If any information grants access to other accounts, take steps to protect them *(points 1 and 2)*.